ejaz-karim/reword-manager/README.md

 Entering data in the lists must be in the CSV format ***x,y*** and is case-sensitive.
 You **MUST** use a new line for new entries.
 It is possible to recolour the names of NPCs, Items, etc. with HTML Hexadecimal colour codes.
 You can find item IDs at: https://oldschool.runescape.wiki/w/Item_IDs

-## Exceptions and Limitations
+## Limitations

-Known bug: Rewording player & clan names may not work if the name contains a space.
+- Known bug: Rewording player & clan names may not work if the name contains a space.

-Messages containing `</col>` or `<br>` will not be modified.
+- Messages containing `</col>` or `<br>` will not be modified.
 E.g. Checking Serpentine helm scales, Casting a line in Barbarian fishing.

-Some special characters in the Chat list may not be reworded.
+- Certain special characters cannot be reworded.
+For example, `*` cannot, whereas `!` and `:` can.

-If you are trying to modify a message in the Chat list containing `<`,`>` it will appear as `<lt>`,`<gt>` and may not be reworded.
+- If you are trying to modify a message in the Chat list containing `<`,`>` it will appear as `<lt>`,`<gt>` and may not be reworded.

+- If you reword the option `Examine`, it will cause Menu Entry Swapper to not show the Swap options when you shift-right-click an item.
+This is because Menu Entry Swapper is hardcoded to look for the `Examine` option in order to show the Swap options.
+A workaround is to temporarily turn off Reword Manager before you change any Swap options.